gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 |______|  |______|  |______|  |______|     1-5 MΩ
 ```
 It is suggested to add 1-5 MΩ pull-down resistor as shown in the graph above to reduce externally induced interference.
 Pins can be optionally protected against overload adding a current limiting resistor to each connected pin.
 The resistor value can be obtained solving the following equation `R = (operating voltage / pin max current drain)`, for example to obtain the current limiting resistor value for an Arduino Uno simply substitute its characteristics: `R = (5v / 0.030A) = 166.66Ω`.

+### Basic concepts
+* Defines a synchronization pad to identify a byte
+* Uses synchronization pad's falling edge to achieve byte level synchronization
+* Uses 3 consequent synchronization pads to identify a frame
+* Detects interference or absence of communication at byte level
+* Supports collision avoidance and detection
+* Supports error detection
+* Supports 1 byte synchronous response to frame transmission

 ### Byte transmission
 PJDL byte transmission is composed by 10 bits and occurs LSB-first.
 The 2 most significant bits are a longer than standard logic 1 followed by a standard logic 0, they are called synchronization pad and they are used to obtain binary sampling synchronization.
 The 8 least significant bits contain information.
 The reception technique is based on finding a logic 1 which duration is equal or acceptably shorter than the expected synchronization pad's duration, synchronizing to its falling edge and ensuring that it is followed by a standard logic 0.
 If this pattern is detected, reception starts, if not, interference, synchronization loss or simply absence of communication is detected at byte level.